-In 2011, the NPS Podium Roof Garden was the recipient of a CSLA Regional Honour Award, a Green Roofs for Healthy Cities Award of Excellence, a DX Silver Award, the Green Good Design Award, and a Toronto Urban Design Award.
+The NPS Podium Roof Garden has received the following awards: In 2012, it received a Green Good Design Award; in 2011, a CSLA Regional Honour Award, a Green Roofs for Healthy Cities Award of Excellence, a DX Silver Award, the Green Good Design Award, and a Toronto Urban Design Award.

 View of the Garden from the Observation Deck